 Is gap insurance acceptable as proof of insurance?

-No. A gap policy isn’t accepted by the Department of Motor Vehicles as proof of insurance.
-It’s not the right type of insurance needed to show financial responsibility when you register or renew your vehicle’s registration.
+No, a gap insurance policy cannot be used as proof of insurance.
+A police officer, the Department of Motor Vehicles (DMV) or a loan officer will not accept a gap policy as proof of insurance.
+Gap insurance is not the right type of insurance needed to show financial responsibility for vehicle registration.

 Can I get gap insurance on a loan that is not for a car?

-You cannot get gap coverage for lines of credit that may be used for purposes other than a vehicle.
+No, you cannot get gap coverage for other loans.
 It doesn’t work with mortgage loans, credit lines, balloon payments or other types of non-vehicle-specific loans.

 Can I buy gap insurance if my loan is from an individual?